-Locator Control Or Indicator Function A CHARACTERISTIC ANGLE This potentiometer (options 3-1, 3-3, 3-5 or 3-6) or 4-position switch (options 3-2 and 3-4) defines the characteristic angle for the directional element of the relay.
-This potentiometer can adjust the characteristic angle alpha over the range of 0° to 90° while the 4- position switch can set the characteristic angle to 30°, 45°, 60° or 75°.
+Locator Control or Indicator Function A CHARACTERISTIC ANGLE This potentiometer (options 3-1, 3-3, 3-5, or 3-6) or 4-position switch (options 3-2 and 3-4) defines the characteristic angle for the directional element of the relay.
+This potentiometer can adjust the characteristic angle alpha over the range of 0° to 90° while the 4- position switch can set the characteristic angle to 30° , 45° , 60° , or 75° .
 When the potentiometer is knob controlled (as in Figure 2-1), the max CW position represents the minimum characteristic angle (or 0°).
 When the potentiometer is a screwdriver-operated multi-turn potentiometer (as in Figure 2-2), the max CW position represents the maximum characteristic angle (or 90°). В TAP Selector This 10-position rotary switch provides the primary means of setting the pickup for the overcurrent functions of the relay.
-When the TAP CAL control (locator \mathbf{K}) is in the full clockwise position, the pickup of the relay is based on the setting of the TAP selector switch.
+When the TAP CAL control (Locator K) is in the full clockwise position, the pickup of the relay is based on the setting of the TAP selector switch.
 The setting for the time overcurrent function is the value defined by the switch position (A to J) and the external connections (HIGH/LOW tap range).
 This control, together with the TAP CAL control, establishes the pickup level of all phases monitored by the relay.
-Note that it is safe to switch the TAP selector without disconnecting the sensing current. с TAP RANGE Plate This plate is adjusted to indicate HIGH or LOW, the setting range corresponding to the connections on the back of the relay.
+Note that it is safe to switch the TAP selector without disconnecting the sensing current. С TAP RANGE Plate This plate is adjusted to indicate HIGH or LOW, the setting range corresponding to the connections on the back of the relay.
 D POWER Indicator A red LED is lit when the relay power supply is functioning.
 This provides a front panel indication of the relay status.
 An optional POWER SUPPLY STATUS ALARM contact (Options 3-3 and 3-4) is available to provide a remote indication of this condition.
-E FUNCTION Targets These magnetically latched indicators change from black to orange when the corresponding TIME overcurrent or INST (instantaneous) overcurrent function causes the trip output relays to be energized or current to flow through the output contacts.
-F TARGET RESET Lever This lever engages the reset mechanism behind the relay cover.
-When raised up, this lever resets the magnetically latched target(s).
+E FUNCTION Targets These electronically latched red indicators illuminate when the corresponding TIME overcurrent or INST (instantaneous) overcurrent function causes the trip output relays to be energized or current to flow through the output contacts.
+F TARGET RESET Switch This switch engages the reset mechanism behind the relay cover.
+When raised up, this switch resets the electronically latched target(s).
+G PUSH TO ENERGIZE OUTPUT Pushbutton(s) These momentary contact pushbutton switches are accessible by inserting a $1/8$ " diameter non-conducting rod through the front panel.
+Switch T , when activated, closes the time output contacts.
+Switch I , when activated, closes the instantaneous output contacts. Н ELEMENT Targets Electronically latched red indicators illuminate when tripping occurs to show the phase(s) that caused the trip.
+Not present on single-phase relays.
+I TIMING Indicator(s) Red LED's that light when the pickup setting of a TIME overcurrent element of the relay is exceeded.
+One LED is included for each phase monitored by the relay.
+LED's may be used to determine the actual pickup setting of the relay during testing.

 Table 2-1.
-BE1-67 Controls and Indicators (refer to Figures 2-1, 2-2 and 2-3)
+Controls and Indicators (Refer to Figures 2-1, 2-2, and 2-3.)